playcanvas/webvr/README.md

 * enableOnClick - If disabled you must manually call `enterVr()` on the camera script to start VR rendering
 * alwaysAcceptInput - If enabled HMD position tracking will be applied to the camera even if the camera is no "in VR".
-* useFullscreen - If disabled the camera will not request to go fullscreen when VR mode is enabled

 ## Known Issues

 - Currently WebVR is a moving target, so APIs are changing often.
-This library does not implement the new 1.0 spec, though it be upgradable with no breaking changes.
-If you encounter problems incorporating this into your PlayCanvas project please contact us on [the forums](http://forum.playcanvas.com).
+This library now implements the WebVR 1.0 Spec.
+- Please raise an issue on this project if you encounter problems

 ## Attribution

-input_hmd.js contains an modified version of the WebVR Polyfill by Boris Smus.
-[Modified Version](https://github.com/playcanvas/webvr-polyfill/).
-[Original Version](https://github.com/borismus/webvr-polyfill).
+input_hmd.js contains a version of the [WebVR Polyfill](https://github.com/borismus/webvr-polyfill) by Boris Smus.